plone/training/testing/testing_robot.rst

 .. note::

-  These development helpers works well until Plone 5.1.
-At the moment of this training has been written, there are some problems starting robot-server instance with Plone 5.2 and WSGI.
+  These development helpers worked well, up to and including Plone 5.1.
+At the moment, there are problems starting a robot-server instance using Plone 5.2 and WSGI.

 Debugging robot tests
 ---------------------